What should I do if I have been assaulted?

 - Civil Suit

-Whether you elect to report or choose not to report, GET HELP.
+Whether you decide to report or not to report, GET HELP.
 The following resources are available:

 Is there anything I can I do to decrease the risk of myself or a friend being assaulted?
 Read this...